What To Know About Rheumatoid Arthritis Hair Loss

 People with rheumatoid arthritis are at a higher risk of developing certain other illnesses.

-Other than that, a nationwide study in Taiwan, published in Frontiers in Medicine, showed that people with rheumatoid arthritis are at a higher risk of developing the autoimmune alopecia areata
+A nationwide study in Taiwan, published in Frontiers in Medicine, showed that people with rheumatoid arthritis are at a higher risk of developing the autoimmune alopecia areata.

 Nutritional Deficiency